C code unit testing on a shoestring

 This trick won’t work though for static objects in a block scope: the macro will make foo an automatic.
 This can be repaired by a variation on the theme:

-The new macro turns a definition into a declaration, and it turns out that it is legal in C to put declarations any place you could put a definition.
+This new macro turns an uninitialized definition into a declaration, and it turns out that it is legal in C to put declarations any place you could put a definition.
 The definition itself,

 short foo;